 DANC 281 - Dance Company II (1)

-Credit is available to all qualified students who participate for the full academic year.
+This course is offered to all qualified students by audition.
+May be repeated for credit.
+6 contact hours.

-Prerequisite: Membership in the Rhode Island College Dance Company and consent of instructor.
+Prerequisite: Membership in the Rhode Island College Dance Company and consent of Director of Dance.

 Offered: Spring.

-DANC 302 - Musical Resources for Dance (3)

-Study includes taking rhythmic dictation, composing rhythmic scores, and analyzing musical forms.
-Criteria are developed for the selection of music to support, supplement, or contrast with dance.

-Prerequisite: DANC 215.

-Offered: As needed.

 DANC 303 - Dance Production (3)

 The fundamentals of technical production are studied.
 Emphasis is placed on scenic design for dance and the technical aspects of lighting design.
 A minimum of twenty hours of laboratory work in a production is required.
 Lecture and laboratory.
 6 contact hours.